On-demand storage is hotter than ever as more people seek convenience in storing their belongings.

 Follow Crunchbase News on Twitter

 Los Angeles-based Clutter has been among one of the biggest funding recipients in the space even before this rumored round.
-Founded in 2013, it has raised a known total of $96.3 million.
-Its last announced raise was a June 2017 $64 million Series valuing the company at $176 million.
+Founded in 2013, it had raised a known total of $96.3 million prior to this round.
+Its previously last announced raise was a June 2017 $64 million Series valuing the company at $176 million.
 Backers include UK-based Atomico, Sequoia Capital, and GV (formerly known as Google Ventures), among others.

 As our own Joanna Glasner wrote in 2017, Clutter “pitches itself as a tech-enabled storage company that lets people store extra stuff without having to leave the house.
 Clutter offers optional packing, pickup, and digital cataloging of all items.
 Customers can also pay to have their stuff returned at any time.”